richard-wright/android/README.md

 # android
 Android Sandbox
-Just a place holder repo at this staging. might moved so stuff here in future.
+Just a place holder repo at this staging. might moved some stuff here in future.